In this article, we are going to discuss Annapurna Circuit Trek 12 days in a detailed way.

-In particular, it involves walking on steep and narrow terrain, downhill and uphill climbs and even snow.
+In particular, it involves walking on steep and narrow terrain, downhill and uphill climbs, and even snow.
 So the Annapurna Circuit Trek route becomes more challenging in the winter season as most of the trails get covered with snow.
 Likewise, the weather and temperature during winter and monsoon may not be very favorable for trekking.
-It only adds to the difficulty of the trek.
+Hence, it only adds to the difficulty of the trek.

 The average walking duration during the Annapurna Circuit Trek 12 days is 6-7 hours per day.
 So, you will have to be physically fit to walk such hours continuously.
 However, people who are not used to trekking might have a hard time during the Annapurna Circuit Trek.

 Acclimatization is very necessary when trekking to a higher altitude.
-It helps to adjust your body in the new surrounding.
-It eventually helps to reduce the problem of altitude sickness too.
-The amount of oxygen is comparatively low in a higher altitude.
+It helps to adjust your body to the new surrounding.
+Also, it eventually helps to reduce the problem of altitude sickness too.
+Therefore, the amount of oxygen is comparatively low in a higher altitude.